Brome78/BlendURMap/README.md

 ## Dependences

-The project need gcc, SDL2 and SDL2_image, libmaths and the C language (standards libraries)
+The project needs gcc, SDL2 and SDL2_image, libmaths and the C language (standard libraries)

 ## Build

-You can build the program using given Makefile.
-To do so, go to `./Generation/` and just use the makefile `make -j`.
+You can build the program using the given Makefile for the command-line execution.
+To do so, go to `./Generation/` and compile the project using `make -j`.
 Once it's compiled, launch the program using the `./main` program.

 `./main -h` To see all available options